Awhite1111/gold-rush-roundup/README.md

 ## Files

-- `src/project.py` — The main game source file.
-Contains all game logic, drawing functions, the Outlaw class, level loop, and the main entry point.
+- `src/project.py` — The main game source file will be stored here.
+It will contain all game logic, drawing functions, the Outlaw class, level loop, and the main entry point.
 - `requirements.txt` — Lists the one third-party library needed to run the game: `pygame`.
 - `README.md` — This file.
 Explains the project, design decisions, and future improvements.